-Individual transfers are governed primarily by contract law, and a combination of the sport's governing body rules or collective agreements.
+Individual transfers are governed primarily by contract law and a combination of the sport's governing body rules or collective agreements.

-Similarly to employment contracts, sporting contracts may include restraint of trade provisions that limit or restrict a player from transferring to a different club during the term of their contract, or for a specific period after their contract has expired.
-As with all restraint of trade clauses, the enforceability of a restraint in a player's contract will depend on whether the restraint is reasonable in the circumstances.
+Similarly to employment contracts, sporting contracts may include restraint of trade provisions that limit or restrict an athlete from transferring to a different club during the term of their contract, or for a specific period after their contract has expired.
+As with all restraint of trade clauses, the enforceability of a restraint in an athlete's contract will depend on whether the restraint is reasonable in the circumstances.

-It is not unusual for players, clubs and sporting bodies to work together to negotiate transfers or trades in circumstances where either the player or the club has requested a transfer.
-In most sporting codes in Australia, players often transfer between clubs when their contract has expired with a club or will be expiring at the end of that season.
+It is not unusual for athletes, clubs and sporting bodies to work together to negotiate transfers or trades in circumstances where either the athlete or the club has requested a transfer.
+In most sporting codes in Australia, athletes often transfer between clubs when their contract has expired with a club or will be expiring at the end of that season.

-Can individuals buy their way out of their contractual obligations to professional sports clubs?
+30 Can individuals buy their way out of their contractual obligations to professional sports clubs?

 Australian professional sporting clubs usually enter fixed-term contracts with their athletes.
-As a general rule, players cannot unilaterally elect to 'buy their way out' of their contractual obligations, including any obligations that bind the player after the contract has expired or has been terminated.
+As a general rule, athletes cannot unilaterally elect to 'buy their way out' of their contractual obligations, including any obligations that bind the athlete after the contract has expired or has been terminated.

-If a player intends not to be bound by a contract during a fixed term, they may elect to terminate their contract in accordance with any express contractual provisions (which may result in termination costs or fees).
-Alternatively, and as is often the case in Australia, players may negotiate with their club for an agreed mutual termination of the contract, which may be subject to the payment of a certain fee.
+If an athlete intends not to be bound by a contract during a fixed term, they may elect to terminate their contract in accordance with any express contractual provisions (which may result in termination costs or fees).
+Alternatively, and as is often the case in Australia, athletes may negotiate with their club for an agreed mutual termination of the contract, which may be subject to the payment of a certain fee.

-Sporting clubs are subject to employer duties of care that are contained in the national uniform or state-based occupational health and safety legislation, the Fair Work Act 2009 (Cth) and relevant common law.
-Importantly, these duties include a duty of employers of athletes to ensure that the athlete has a safe working environment free from risks to health and safety.
+Where an athlete is an employee of a sporting club or organisation, the club or organisation (as the case may be) is subject to employer duties of care that are contained in the national uniform or state-based occupational health and safety legislation, the Fair Work Act 2009 (Cth) and relevant common law.
+Importantly, these duties include the duty of employers of athletes to ensure that the athlete has a safe working environment free from risks to health and safety.